kalyanamp/notes/aufs.md

 ### What is procfs

-The proc filesystem (`procfs`) is a special filesystem in Unix-like operating systems that presents information about processes and other system information in a hierarchical file-like structure, providing a more convenient and standardized method for dynamically accessing process data held in the kernel
+The proc file system (`procfs`) is a special file system in Unix-like operating systems that presents information about processes and other system information in a hierarchical file-like structure, providing a more convenient and standardized method for dynamically accessing process data held in the kernel